nihal111/nihal111.github.io/_posts/2016-05-08-playing-with-aliases.markdown

 Whenever you type in "foo", "bar" will be passed as an input to the terminal.<br>
 **Note:** You can do this with ~/.bashrc as well but it is neater not to.

-A perhaps better way to do this would be to automate the task and save yourself the hassle of opening a the fine and appending to it manually.
-And what better way to create aliases by using another alias?
-I wanted to have a way to create a permanent alias by just typing in a 'p' before alias like so:
+A better way to do this is to automate the task and save yourself the hassle of opening the file and appending to it manually.
+And what better way to create aliases than by using another alias?
+I wanted to create a permanent alias by just typing 'p' before alias, like so:

 {% highlight bash %}
 palias foo='bar'